-This discount bread machine does make a few concession to keep the cost down.
+This discount bread machine does make a few concessions to keep the cost down.
 The HomeBaker has a much smaller set of presets than many of the other ones and struggled a bit with some of the more specialized loaves in our test, with the whole wheat bread and the gluten-free loaf collapsing a bit.
-While it does have some significant drawbacks, it's harder to find a better bread making appliance than the Hamilton Beach if you are shopping on a budget.
+While it does have some significant drawbacks, it's harder to find a better bread-making appliance than the Hamilton Beach if you are shopping on a budget.

 Read review: Hamilton Beach HomeBaker

 If you are considering purchasing the Hamilton Beach, you may want to also consider the Sunbeam Programmable bread machine.
 This is another great bargain option that performs almost the same as the HomeBaker.
 It did very well with more difficult to bake types of bread, like the gluten-free loaf — even without a specific gluten-free preset.
 We also found that the bread will rise quite a bit more in this machine than in the others, leading to some exceptionally large and airy loaves that were hard to remove in some cases.
 It's got a decent set of presets and a delay function that can be handy if you want to measure the ingredients in the morning and ensure the bread is ready right with your dinner.